puli/repository/docs/repository-management/composer.rst

         "name": "acme/blog",
         "extra": {
             "resources": {
-                "export": {
                 "/acme/blog/css": "assets/css",
             }
         }
     }
-    }

-The right hand side of the "export" key contains paths relative to the root of your Composer package.
+The right hand side of the "resources" key contains paths relative to the root of your Composer package.
 Usually, that's the directory that contains your composer.json file.